Prosecutor: Honolulu police killing of Black man justified | WTOP

 The officer who fired the three shots yelled “police” after the gunfire, but Alm said Myeni would have known they were police, and his earlier interaction with other officers showed he knew what their uniforms looked like and that he wasn’t intimidated by them.

-Attorney Bridget Morgan-Bickerton, who represents Myeni’s wife, said Alm’s investigation was flawed in various way, including not interviewing any of the officers.
-Alms said his office relied on police statements.
+Attorney Bridget Morgan-Bickerton, who represents Myeni’s wife, said Alm’s investigation was flawed in various ways, including not interviewing any of the officers.
+Alm said his office relied on police statements.

 Alm is pursuing murder and attempted murder charges against officers in a separate shooting that killed a 16-year-old Micronesian boy.